-Two main modules are supplied in the terasense package, terasense.processor and terasense.worker.
+Two main modules are supplied in the teraFAST package, teraFAST.processor and teraFAST.worker.
 The first provides processor class for data acquisition and basic processing (including background compensation and normalization); the second provides worker class, which can be used to convert data to a RGB image.